camrev/camrev.github.io/_pages/about.md

 •	Identifying Spillovers of Trade Agreements Through Impact Assessments: A New Database (with [Richard Baldwin](https://cepr.org/about/people/richard-baldwin) and Giovanni Donato)

-•	How to make trade agreements work better for society (with [Marcelo Olarreaga](https://www.unige.ch/gsem/en/research/faculty/all/marcelo-olarreaga) and [Céline Carrère](https://www.unige.ch/gsem/fr/recherche/corps-professoral/tous/celine-carrere/))
+•	The impact of labour standards on growth (with [Marcelo Olarreaga](https://www.unige.ch/gsem/en/research/faculty/all/marcelo-olarreaga) and [Céline Carrère](https://www.unige.ch/gsem/fr/recherche/corps-professoral/tous/celine-carrere/))

 •	How to make trade agreements work better for society (SNF Project, with [Richard Baldwin](https://cepr.org/about/people/richard-baldwin) and Giovanni Donato)